graniticio/granitic/doc/tutorial/000-before-you-start.md

 You should create that directory before you begin the first tutorial.

-If you are using an IDE, it's recommended that you create a project in the $GOPATH/src/grnc-tutorial folder.
+If you are using an IDE, it's recommended that you create a project in the <code>$GOPATH/src/grnc-tutorial</code> folder.
 That way you'll be able to see the source for all of the tutorials you've worked on in a single project.

+## Tutorials

+ 1. [Fundamentals](001-fundamentals.md) - Learn more about Granitic and create a simple web service